Camino to Finisterre: The Ultimate Guide

 Pontemaceira

 Pontemaceira, a charming rural village built around a magnificent Roman bridge over the Tambre River, dotted with ancient mills.
 Legend has it that the disciples of the Apostle James the Greater, while fleeing from the Romans, crossed this bridge.
-Immediately after, the bridge collapsed like the waters of Moses, causing their pursuers to fall into the river.
+Immediately after, the bridge collapsed, causing their pursuers to fall into the river.

 Negreira